 Service Design Analytics

-A framework for assessing and improving the performance of government services
+A framework for assessing and improving the performance of government services that involve direct transactions with the public.

 Performance measurement in government is a broad discipline.
 Service Design Analytics aims to create a framework focused specifically on assessing and improving the performance of government services that involve direct transactions with the public.
 This framework combines human-centered design, business process modeling, and automated data analysis.
 Learn more in the original GSA Service Design Analytics project .